dabeaz/lifty/README.md

 Direction indicator lights are a helpful user interface for riders that is easy to overlook.
 Close your eyes and visualize your use of an elevator.
-Yes, when the elevator arrives at your floor, there is usually some kind of light that displays the direction of travel.
+Yes, when the elevator arrives at your floor, there is usually some kind of light that displays the direction of travel where the elevator is going next.
 The simulator has this, but it must be explicitly controlled.
 Here is an example of setting a direction indicator light.
 The "IU1" command illuminates the "Up" arrow on floor 1 (shown by "^^").
 The "CI1" command turns the indicator light off.

 ```
 [ FLOOR 1 | CLOSED   -- | P:----- | U:----- | D:----- ] : IU1